-The term self is often used in psychotherapeutic settings to describe how a therapist consciously uses aspects of his or her personality, personal experiences, and dynamics within the relationship to enhance the intervention and deepen the trust with the client.
-The presence of a third person in the room affects interpersonal dynamics, particularly within a helping relationship.
-The provider and interpreter are an inter-professional team present in the room to help the client.
-Therefore, the interpreter's presence (whether via a telephone or in person) is part of that helping intervention, beyond the interpreting services provided.
+The use of self is a term most often used in psychotherapeutic settings to describe how a therapist consciously uses aspects of his/her personality, his/her personal experiences, and dynamics within the relationship to enhance the intervention and deepen the trust with the client (Arnd-Caddigan & Pozzuto, 2008; Maclaren, 2008).
+The presence of a third person in the room affects inter-personal dynamics.
+This is particularly true within a helping relationship.
+The provider and interpreter are an inter-professional team present in the room for the purpose of helping the client.
+Therefore, the interpreter's presence (whether via a telephone or in-person) is part of that helping intervention, beyond the interpreting services provided.
 The interpreter can enhance or impede the provider's work with the client, and with the client's trust and engagement in the sessions.
 The interpreters in this study understood many of the ways that they use themselves to enhance the sessions.
-They consciously used parts of themselves to deepen trust, enhance understanding, and make interventions effective.
+They consciously used parts of themselves to deepen trust, enhance understanding, and to make interventions effective.
 Interestingly, this was true whether the interpreter was in the room or via the telephone.
-The findings from this study are important because they suggest that interpreters might be under-utilized when used only as a language conduit.
-Perhaps interpreters should be considered as a member of the inter-professional team in health-care settings.
-This is a timely redefining of the interpreter's role in health-care settings in the United States.
-Since the implementation of the Affordable Care Act in the United States in 2014, the health-care industry has been encouraged to develop interprofessional teams in health-care delivery as a means to improve health-care outcomes and decrease health-care costs.
+The findings from this study are important because they suggest that interpreters might be under-utilized when used only as a language conduit (Watermeyer, 2011).
+Perhaps, interpreters should be considered as a member of the interprofessional team in healthcare settings.
+This is a timely redefining of the interpreter's role in healthcare settings in the United States.
+Since the implementation of the Affordable Care Act in the United States in 2014, the healthcare industry has been encouraged to develop interprofessional teams in healthcare delivery as a means to improve healthcare outcomes and decrease healthcare costs (Kuramoto, 2014).
 As the narratives within this study reveal, interpreters provide valuable interventions in addition to language interpretation.
-While studies have examined the many roles interpreters can have, this study highlights their importance in the helping relationship.
-The many roles, and the methods these interpreters have found to execute these roles, are essential components within a team approach to health care where the provider and interpreter work together in the best interests of the client.
-It may be warranted to draw out the roles of the interpreter, make those roles more pronounced and deliberate, and train interpreters to consciously and skilfully use these roles.
+While studies have examined the many roles interpreters can have (Amodeo, et al., 1997; Berthold & Fischman, 2014; Bischoff, Kurth, & Henley, 2012; Brämberg & Sandman, 2013; Hsieh, 2010), this study highlights their importance in the helping relationship.
+The many roles, and the methods these interpreters have found to execute these roles, are essential components within a team approach to healthcare where the provider and interpreter work together in the best interest of the client.
+It may be warranted to draw out the roles of the interpreter, make those roles more pronounced and deliberate, and to train interpreters to consciously and skillfully use these roles.
 In addition, providers could be trained to work with interpreters as team members in the provision of care to clients.